GeoStat-Examples/template/README.md

 ## Structure

-Please organize your example in the given Structure
+Please try to organize your example in the given Structure
 - `data/` - here you should place your input data
 - `src/` - here you should place your python scripts
 - `results/` - here your computed results and plots should be stored
 - `README.md` - please describe your example in the readme, potentially showing results
+- `LICENSE` - the default license is MIT, you can use another one if wanted

 ## Python environment